heidless-stillwater/heidless-blog/src/content/blog/jobhunt.md

   - <a href="https://h-pfolio-1.nw.r.appspot.com/admin/" target="_blank">Example: dJango Backend</a>

-- Cloud Run (Docker)

-  - <a href="https://airbnb-clone-v1-svc-58856964484.europe-west1.run.app/" target="_blank">Example: Ruby on Rails Apps</a>

 - Secret Mgr

-Frontends enabled thru:
+### Frontends enabled thru:

-- Docker (Rails & REACT)
+- #### Docker (Rails & REACT)

-- Cloud Run
+  - <a href="https://airbnb-clone-v1-svc-58856964484.europe-west1.run.app/" target="_blank">Example: AirBnB clone - WIP</a>

   - <a href="https://pfolio-frontend-v1-svc-58856964484.europe-west2.run.app/" target="_blank">Example: pFolio Frontend</a>

-## AWS S3

-- using S3 specifically to store images & so enable persistence.
+- #### Cloud Run
+  - <a href="https://popdash-58856964484.europe-west2.run.app//" target="_blank">Example: Streamlit Dashboards</a>

+#### ADDENDUM:

+I have been out of the industry for the past while due to ill health.

+I am now mostly through all that and can provide medical proof if required.

+The only issue is I have been left with some mobility issues in the form of sporadic and unpredictable pain when walking.
+It is manageable and will not affect my ability to fulfill my role - as long as it is desk-based.

+My preference is that I would habitually/normally work remotely - however, it is perfectly feasible & reasonable for me to attend meetings as required/agreed - I’m assuming these would be London-based.